Heritage Advisory Committee

 - A members term on the committee shall be concurrent with the Term of Council or until a successor is appointed.

-The Committee meets quarterly on the first Monday of the month at 1:00 p.m. and as many additional times as the Committee deems necessary.
+The Committee meets on the first Monday of the month at 1:00 p.m.
+The Committee’s schedule includes six meetings annually, however additional meetings may be held if necessary.

 Council shall receive written reports or minutes of all committee meetings.